cruncher/sparky/README.md

 #### .interrupt()

-Stops Sparky from running functions and parsing a node for tags.
+Stops Sparky from running functions and parsing it's nodes.
-Typically called when content is being replaced.
-For eaxmple, the built-in function <code>Sparky.fn.each</code> calls interrupt before cloning a node for each item in a collection.
+Typically called when content is being replaced, for eaxmple, the built-in function <code>Sparky.fn.each</code> calls interrupt before cloning a node for each item in a collection.

-Returns a function containing all functions in the <code>data-fn</code> list that have not yet been run.
+Returns a function that calls all functions in the <code>data-fn</code> list that have not yet been called.

 #### .tojQuery()